 As much as you might want to gripe about your difficult employees holding your business back, their performance is largely based on your management.
 Learn how to deal with difficult employees because it’s your responsibility to do everything possible to increase an employee’s performance before letting them go.
 In fact, your employees are hoping you’ll act.
 A recent study found that 59% of employees would be happy if their boss handled problematic coworkers.

 Employees are one of the most valuable assets for a business.
 For good or bad, employee performance largely dictates your company’s performance.
-Teams with engaged employees typically see 21% more productivity and 20% less internal theft.
-Sadly, 32% of U.S. workers say they are unengaged at work; 72% said that their performance would improve if they received the correct feedback.
+Typically, teams with engaged employees see more productivity.
+But according to a recent report, only 36% of U.S. employees feel engaged at work and 15% feel actively disengaged.

 How to Deal With Difficult Employees Who Undermine Your Authority